-The US national very low birthweight rate was 1.34 percent of all live births in 2020.48 Rates by race and ethnicity show that the percentage of infants born very low birthweight were 0.99 percent, 1.19 percent, and 2.86 percent, percent for all live births born to White, Hispanic, and Black women, respectively, in 2020.14 A national study on Medicaid expansion compared infants born very low birthweight (<1,500 grams or 3 pounds 4 ounces) across expansion and nonexpansion states for Black and Hispanic infants relative to White infants.
+The US national very low birthweight rate was 1.38 percent of all live births in 2021.54 Rates by race and ethnicity show that the percentage of infants born very low birthweight were 1.02 percent, 1.28 percent, and 2.91 percent for all live births born to White, Hispanic, and Black women, respectively, in 2020.54 A national study on Medicaid expansion compared infants born very low birthweight (<1,500 grams or 3 pounds 4 ounces) across expansion and nonexpansion states for Black and Hispanic infants relative to White infants.
 They found that Medicaid expansion led to a reduction in this outcome and that the reduction was 0.1 percentage points larger for Black infants compared to White infants.
-The authors found no statistically significant differences for Hispanic infants relative to White infants.^A The national rate of infants born with very low birthweight is statistically unchanged from pre- to post-Medicaid expansion; in 2012, rates were 1.13, 1.22, and 2.94 percent for all infants born to White, Hispanic, and Black women.45 Given the small reduction in very low birthweight for just Black infants compared to White infants and the rates in the country overall, additional evidence is needed to conclude if Medicaid expansion reduces racial and ethnic disparities in very low birthweight rates.
+The authors found no statistically significant differences for Hispanic infants relative to White infants.^A The national rate of infants born with very low birthweight is statistically unchanged from pre- to post-Medicaid expansion; in 2012, rates were 1.13, 1.22, and 2.94 percent for all infants born to White, Hispanic, and Black women.51 Given the small reduction in very low birthweight for just Black infants compared to White infants and the rates in the country overall, additional evidence xix Beneficial impacts were found only when the authors examined expansion states that adopted the 2003 birth certificate compared to the nonexpansion states that had adopted the 2003 birth certificate by 2011.
+GG is needed to conclude if Medicaid expansion reduces racial and ethnic disparities in very low birthweight rates.